 You'll Find Ideas for Each of These Categories

-- Decorations: Ideas and items that create a Hawaiian atmosphere for your party.
+- Decorations: Incorporate ideas and items that create a Hawaiian atmosphere for your party.

 - Costumes: Have your guests dress up with these suggested items.

-- Party Food: Both main and side dishes that work well for Hawaiian parties.
+- Party Food: Serve both main and side dishes that work well for Hawaiian parties.

 - Hawaiian Drinks: No party is complete without themed drinks.